solana-labs/solana/docs/src/proposals/transactions-v2.md

 - 1 byte for `version` field
 - 1 byte for `account_mappings` length
 - Each mapping requires 2 bytes for `indices` length and `num_readonly`
-- Each mapping entry is 2 bytes (u16)
+- Each mapping entry is 1 byte (u8)

 #### Cost changes